-In addition to that, its facilities are where the customers are in the world, meaning it can react more quickly to product needs and get them to market more quickly.
-This also affords Nordson an advantage when service is needed as it has people near its customers wherever they are.
-This is the sort of thing that drives long term relationships that are Nordson’s bread and butter.
+In addition, its facilities are where its customers are in the world (direct presence in 35 countries), and hence Nordson can react more quickly to product needs.
+This also affords Nordson an advantage when service is needed, as it has people near its customers wherever they are.
+This is the sort of thing that drives long term relationships, which are Nordson’s bread and butter.

 That brings us to our next point, which is Nordson’s R&D and patents.
 Nordson only spends about 3% of its revenue on R&D but it makes the most of it, filing for dozens of patents each year.
-In addition to that, it buys patents and businesses with critical products it can use to supplement its existing lines.
+In addition, it buys patents and businesses with critical products it can use to supplement its existing lines.

-Third, Nordson’s large installed customer base means that not only does it have a large amount of recurring revenue, but it makes it that much more challenging for competitors to take customers away.
-Switching costs are high for the kinds of things Nordson sells and thus, the incumbent in any given space has a huge advantage.
+Moreover, Nordson’s large installed customer base means that not only does it have a large amount of recurring revenue, but it is also much more challenging for competitors to take customers away.
+Switching costs are high for the kinds of things Nordson sells and, thus, the incumbent in any given space has a huge advantage.
 Nordson’s installed base has many advantages and is a primary reason why the company has remained so successful.

 Nordson’s many competitive advantages allow it to hold up fairly well in recessionary environments; the company’s earnings-per-share during and after the Great Recession are below: